Tony Michaelides: Early life and career

-History

-Transatlantic Records – In 1974, Michaelides began his sales and marketing career working for the independent British record label Transatlantic Records as their Northern Sales Representative.
-He sold jazz, folk and blues records out of his van to major record stores such as Transatlantic and its subsidiaries Blue Note, Milestone and Nonesuch.
+Transatlantic Records – In 1974, Michaelides began his sales and marketing career working for the independent British record label Transatlantic Records, and its United States subsidiaries Blue Note, Milestone and Nonesuch, as their Northern Sales Representative.
+He sold jazz, folk and blues records out of his van to major record stores across Northern England.

-ABC/Dunhill (Anchor Records UK) – In 1976 Michaelides moved to ABC/Dunhill as Regional Sales Representative.
+ABC/Dunhill (Anchor Records UK) – In 1976 Michaelides, moved to ABC/Dunhill as Regional Sales Representative.

-Island Records – In 1978, Michaelides joined Island Records as their Regional Promotion Manager responsible for the coordination and organization of all media activities for their artists in Northern England.
-During this time Tony also promoted Stiff Records artists' such as Elvis Costello.
+Island Records – In 1978, Michaelides joined Island Records as their Regional Promotion Manager responsible for the coordination and organisation of all media activities for their artists in Northern England.
+During this time, he worked with Bob Marley and the Wailers, Grace Jones, Robert Palmer, Steve_Winwood, Toots and the Maytals, and Marianne Faithfull.
+He also promoted Stiff Records artists, including Elvis Costello and Ian Dury.
 Due to financial difficulties, the entire Regional Promotions Team was laid off in 1980.

-Charisma Records - Immediately upon leaving Island Records, Michaelides joined Charisma Records as Regional Promotion Manager working directly with artists such as Peter Gabriel and Genesis.
-After 9 months, he left Charisma and went back to Island.
+Charisma Records - Immediately upon leaving Island Records, Michaelides joined Charisma Records as Regional Promotion Manager, promoting the self-titled album tour for Peter Gabriel and the Duke tour for Genesis.
+After a brief stint, he left Charisma and went back to Island.

-Island Records / Stiff Records - In 1981, Michaelides returned to Island Records to head their Regional Department including artist development and radio and television promotions for artists like Bob Marley, Grace Jones and Stevie Winwood.
-One of Michaelides's first projects when returning to Island was developing the newly signed U2 beginning with their debut album Boy through the multi-platinum release The Unforgettable Fire.
-This was also one of Islands Records' most successful periods ever with releases from artists such as U2, Frankie Goes to Hollywood (Welcome to the Pleasuredome) and Bob Marley’s album, Legend, which topped the UK album chart for 12 weeks remaining on the UK chart for a total of 265 weeks.
+Island Records - In June 1980, Michaelides returned to Island Records to head their Regional Department.
+One of his first projects when returning to Island was developing the newly signed U2.
+On 22 September 1980, he secured an opportunity with the BBC where U2 recorded their first national radio session.
+That was followed by their first national TV appearance on Granada TV's Get It Together on 11 November that same year.
+He worked with U2, beginning with their debut album Boy, through the multi-platinum release The Joshua Tree.
+This was also one of Islands Records' most successful periods ever with releases from artists such as U2, Frankie Goes to Hollywood (Welcome to the Pleasuredome) and Bob Marley's album Legend, which topped the UK album chart for 12 weeks remaining on the UK chart for a total of 265 weeks.
 It is the best selling reggae album of all time (13.5 million platinum in US), with sales of 25 million copies.

-TMP (Tony Michaelides Promotions) – In 1982 Michaelides began an independent operation named TMP on Princess Street, Manchester.
-TMP became one of the biggest independent promotions companies in the UK music business, promoting both UK and international artists to regional radio and TV.